How to make revision notes - bullet journals

 3) Keep it simple – figure out what symbols and layouts you want to use in your journal.
 Don’t overwhelm yourself with unnecessary spreads.
 Don’t buy the entire stationary shop, just begin with a few key supplies.

-4) Have a practise – rather than panic about making a mistake in your journal have a little practise on some scrap paper.
+4) Have a practice – rather than panic about making a mistake in your journal have a little practise on some scrap paper.
 Play around with different font styles and layouts so you can decide what best suits your revision.

 5) There are no real rules, just recommendations. - There are many different styles and some people invest more time than others, so you can make it as simple or complicated as you like!